 - Helper treatment: Chemotherapy to kill any remaining tumor cells

 Mesothelioma can be prevented by reducing exposure to asbestos.
-This entails providing awareness to workers regarding the hazards associated with asbestos and how to monitor air for presence of asbestos particles in the environment.
-People who might be exposed to high levels of asbestos at work include miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, ship builders, gas-mask manufacturers, plumbers, and construction workers.
+This entails providing awareness to workers regarding the hazards associated with asbestos and how to monitor the air for the presence of asbestos particles in the environment.
+People who might be exposed to high levels of asbestos at work include miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, shipbuilders, gas-mask manufacturers, plumbers, and construction workers.
 If there is a chance of on-the-job exposure, such as during the renovation of old buildings, one should use all protective equipment and safety procedures designed for working around asbestos.

 Intact, undisturbed materials containing asbestos generally do not pose a health risk.
 They may pose a risk if they are damaged, are disturbed in some way, or deteriorate over time and release asbestos fibers into the air.
 By federal law, all US schools are required to inspect materials with asbestos regularly and to have a plan in place for managing them.